hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

        && sudo ./tools/install-fwe.sh
    ```

-   1. At this point AWS IoT FleetWise Edge Agent is running and periodically sending ‘checkins’ to
+   1. At this point AWS IoT FleetWise Edge Agent is running and periodically sending 'checkins' to
       AWS IoT FleetWise, in order to announce its current list of campaigns (which at this stage
       will be an empty list).
 CAN data is also being generated on the development machine to
       simulate periodic hard-braking events.
 The AWS IoT FleetWise Cloud demo script in the